pdro-lucas/Slider-X/README.md

 │   ├── components/ # All components that are used in the project │   ├── partials/ # All partials that are used in the project
 ```

+## How to contribute?

+This is a completely free project that accepts contributions via pull requests on GitHub.

+### First steps

+1. Fork this repository
+2. Submit your commits to the repository
+3. Open a pull request
+4. Enter a short description of your changes